Error020/Error020/README.md

 I am ErrorImCodingkeller!
 💀💻

-I am currently "debugging" my life doing small programming tasks for individuals.
+I am doing programming tasks for individuals.
 I have experience in C++, more specific technologies: multithreading+boost, some fundamental API's (WinAPI, Linux Kernel API's), even wxWidgets, algorithmic "understanding" e.g.
 Documentations of programming languages and libraries helped me through some smaller projects in other languages